xxiaoweii/tp/docs/UserGuide.md

 - Courses can be any of the courses offered by NUS.

-- Inputs for course are **case-sensitive** (i.e `CS2100`, `cs2100` and `Cs2100`
+- Inputs for course are **case-sensitive** (i.e. `CS2100`, `cs2100` and `Cs2100`
-will be recognised as the different courses)
+will be recognised as different courses).

 - Courses can be added without the tutorial class but tutorial class must be added with a course (see Example 2 below for more details).

-- Multiple tutorial classes for the same course are to be added separately (i.e To add T12 and Lab30 class for CS2100, it has to be added like this: `CS2100/T12, CS2100/Lab30`)
+- Multiple tutorial classes for the same course are to be added separately (i.e. To add T12 and Lab30 class for CS2100, it has to be added like this: `CS2100/T12, CS2100/Lab30`).

-- Input for tutorial is **case-sensitive** (i.e `CS2100/T21 and CS2100/t21 will be recognised as different tutorials)
+- Input for tutorial is **case-sensitive** (i.e. `CS2100/T21 and CS2100/t21 will be recognised as different tutorials).

 - Please use a comma (`,`) to separate the different roles, contacts and courses.

-- The square brackets, `[ ]`, are not needed when entering optional field [see examples below for more details].
+- The square brackets, (`[ ]`), are not needed when entering optional fields [see examples below for more details].

 > #### IMPORTANT:
 > Invalid prefix format will NOT be recognised.
-It will be treated as an input for the previous prefix (if any) or be treated as .
-[See Example 7 & 8 below for more details]
+It will be treated as an input for the previous prefix (if any), or it will be treated as an invalid add command format if there is no previous prefix.
+[See Examples 7 & 8 below for more details.]
 </box>

 ###### EXAMPLE COMMAND: